BigRedS/lets-encrypt-nginx/README.txt

   --dump-nginx
       Rather than create/enable config files, just print all generated config to stdout.
 Overriden by the 'skip' equivalents.
-      dump-certbot is almost certainly useless.
+      dump-certbot is probably useless outside of debugging.

   nginx: